MohamedKamalNagi/TTS-Voice-Cloning/README.md

-🎙️ Voice Cloning with XTTS v2
+Voice Cloning with XTTS v2

 This project demonstrates multilingual text-to-speech (TTS) with voice cloning using the Coqui TTS library and the XTTS v2 model.

-It allows you to:
+With just one reference audio sample, you can generate natural-sounding speech in multiple languages.

+✨ Features

-Clone a voice from a sample audio file (input.wav).
+🎤 Voice Cloning – Clone a voice from a short audio recording (input.wav).

-Generate speech in multiple languages.
+🌍 Multilingual TTS – Generate speech in English, Arabic, French, German, and more.

-Save the output to a .wav file.

-🚀 Features

-✅ Voice cloning from a reference audio file.

-✅ Support for multilingual TTS.

-✅ GPU acceleration with CUDA if available.
+⚡ Fast Inference – Runs on GPU (CUDA) if available.

-✅ Save generated speech to an audio file.
+💾 File Output – Save generated audio directly as .wav.

+📂 Project Structure
+voice-cloning-xtts/
+│── d.py              # Main script (voice cloning example)
+│── input.wav         # Reference audio (speaker voice sample)
+│── output.wav        # Generated speech
+│── requirements.txt  # Dependencies
+│── README.md         # Documentation

 📦 Installation

-Clone this repository:
+1️⃣ Clone this repo
 git clone https://github.com/your-username/voice-cloning-xtts.git
 cd voice-cloning-xtts

-Create a virtual environment (recommended):

-python -m venv venv
-venv\Scripts\activate   # On Windows
-source venv/bin/activate   # On Linux/Mac
+2️⃣ Create a virtual environment python -m venv venv venv\Scripts\activate   # On Windows source venv/bin/activate   # On Linux/Mac

-Install dependencies:
+3️⃣ Install dependencies

-pip install torch torchvision torchaudio pip install TTS
+pip install -r requirements.txt

 ▶️ Usage

-Place your reference voice file in the project folder (e.g., input.wav).
+Place your reference audio as input.wav in the project folder.

+Use a clear recording (mono, 16kHz preferred).

 Run the script:

 python d.py

-The cloned speech will be saved as:
+The generated cloned voice will be saved as:

 output.wav

-📝 Example
+📝 Example Code
 tts.tts_to_file(
     text="Hello, this is a voice cloning test.
 Nice to meet you!", file_path="output.wav",